yanickc/dotfiles/.github/README.md

 defaults write NSGlobalDomain KeyRepeat -float 1
 ```

-# Use Mac Keychain for SSH passphraseS
+# Use Mac Keychain for SSH passphrases

 Add to `~/.ssh/config`:
 ```